project-meucci/thimm.github.io/docs/Agtech - So What?/The-authenticity-premium-in-agtech-marketing-with-camille-grade-from-bushel-and-travis-martin-from-magnetic-ag.md

 ---
-title: The Authenticity Premium in AgTech Marketing with Camille Grade from Bushel and Travis Martin from Magnetic Ag
+title: The Authenticity Premium In Agtech Marketing With Camille Grade From Bushel And Travis Martin From Magnetic Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-02-23)